Looking for ways to supercharge your search performance and boost your company’s SEO rankings?

 - Share your best reviews on your Facebook, Twitter, and Instagram profiles, or even on your company blog.
 Doing so drowns out negative noise, and it can also make a positive impact on your search visibility.

 - Add links to your review site profiles and listings in e-mails, newsletters, and printed literature.

 - Place review site collaterals (TripAdvisor certificates and plaques, Foursquare window clings and QR codes, Yelp stickers) in your business locations.

-- Incorporate reviews into your website.
+- Incorporate reviews into your website with a review widget.
 Benefits include improved on-site content density, increased triggers for search engine crawlers, and improved ranking for long-tail searches.

 Respond to Online Reviews

 - 52 percent of customers expect to hear back from you within 7 days of their online review